ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/prereqs/prepsystem.md

 If you have a Windows system you could try one of the following options.

 !!!
-Warning
+Caution

-    Neither of the following two options have been tested on Windows by the lab instructors.
+    Although it should be a viable option, Option 1 has not been tested by the lab instructors.

 1. You could run a Linux virtual machine under a virtualization hypervisor such as VMware or VirtualBox